gaia-platform/gaia-docs/articles/reference/declarative-connect-disconnet.md

 # Connect and Disconnect

-Connect and Disconnect are methods on a field in a table in the Gaia catalog.
+Connect and Disconnect are methods on a field in the class representation of a table in the Gaia catalog.

 ## Connect